Photography Talent Contest

 $500 Cash Prize courtesy of Shirley's Family

-All applicants will receive constructive feedback on their submission with suggestions for improvement.
+All applicants will receive constructive feedback on their portfolio application.

-Select individual images will be chosen to be featured on the Shoot Like Shirley Awards Page.
+Select individual images may be chosen to be featured on the Shoot Like Shirley Awards Page.

 Designed to encourage women under 30 to take their photography to the next level.